xpquiz/xpquiz.github.io/README.md

 ### 1. Game description

 You have 3 different game modes to choose from.\
-Each mode has a different number of questions, scoring system, and wait time depending on your performance.
+Each mode has a different number of questions, scoring system, and wait time depending on your performance.\
+At the end of every mode, you can see your earned score, missed questions, and are also able to copy the result to the clipboard to share with your friends!

 #### 1.2.
 Normal mode